Balaatchayar/Guest_room_booking_application_MERN/README.md

 ### Key Features
 - House owners can register, manage room details, set booking periods, and upload photos.
 - Customers can browse, view room details and availability, and make bookings.
+- The total booking amount is calculated on a per-night basis, with each night corresponding to a single day of stay.

 ### Steps for Deployment